Advanced features

 }

-// Subtitle added (used to enable track)
+// Subtitle track added successfully.
+Use this callback to enable the track.

 - (void)onSubtitleExtAdded:(AliPlayer *)player trackIndex:(int)trackIndex URL:(NSString *)URL {